TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 }
 ```

 Back to iteration!
-When this passes, we know we have a class that extends an exception.
+When this passes, we know **we have a class that extends an exception**.

 Do you know what we need to do now?
 You're right, **we have to check the name of it**.
 We can use another helper method: `getPrevMeaningfulToken()`.